FredericHeem/starhackit/client/README.md

     $ npm test

-#### End to end testing with nightwatch

-To execute the end to end testing, a.k.a _e2e testing_, first make sure the frontend and backend are running, then run:

-    $ npm run e2e

-The end to end tests are executed by [nightwatch](http://nightwatchjs.org/) which uses the *Selenium* driver API.

-The test suite can be found in [test/nightwatch](test/nightwatch)

 ## Configuration

 The file [src/app/config.js](src/app/config.js) gathers the common configuration and the environment specific configuration which is selected by defining the variable `NODE_ENV` to `production`, `development`, `uat` etc ...